 Blinding the Manuscript

 Because all manuscripts are blinded to reviewers, the first page of the blinded manuscript must be a blinded title page that lists only the title.
-Likewise, in the text, do not include any identifying information, such as author’s initials or the names of institutions where the study was done, or a phase such as “our study” that, when followed by a citation, reveals authorship of the present manuscript in the reference list.
-Manuscript Structure
+Likewise, the text does not include any identifying information, such as the author’s initials or the names of institutions where the study was done, or a phrase such as “our study” that, when followed by a citation, reveals authorship of the present manuscript in the reference list.

-Abstracts should be a maximum of 300 words and structured to include the following system section: One or two sentences at simply state the purpose with no background information or hypothesis.
-Methods: Provide, with sufficient detail, the methods of the study including selection criteria.
-Results: Provide results, with data, P values, and standard deviation of mean or 95% confidence intervals.
-Present most important findings.
+Abstracts should be 300 words at maximum and structured to include the following system section: One or two sentences that state the purpose with no background information or hypothesis.
+Methods: Provide, with sufficient detail, the methods of the study, including selection criteria.
+Results: Provide results with data, p values, and standard deviation of mean or 95% confidence intervals.
+Present the most important findings.
 Conclusions: State only what your study found; do not include extraneous information not backed up by the results.
-Systematic Reviews and Meta-analyses, the abstract and text should be structured as an Original Article Case reports, the text should be consist of unstructured summary abstract, introduction, Case report, Discussion, plus references and figure legends.
+In systematic Reviews and Meta-analyses, the abstract and text should be structured as an Original Article Case reports; the text should consist of unstructured summary abstract, introduction, Case report, and Discussion, plus references and figure legends.

 Describe the study design (prospective or retrospective, inclusion and exclusion criteria, duration).
 If prospective or a cadaver study, the number of enrolled subjects is reported in Methods.
-If retrospective, the study population (numbers, demographics, length of follow-up ) should be in Results.
+If retrospective, the study population (numbers, demographics, length of follow-up) should be in Results.
 Include IRB and animal studies information.
 IRB approval is required for all human studies except retrospective and cadaver studies (unless the institution where the study was performed requires it).
-The statistics that you have used to analyze the data should be described in detail.
-Use of the word significant requires your reporting an exact P value.
+The statistics you used to analyze the data should be described in detail.
+The word significant requires your report to have an exact p-value.
 Confidence intervals of 95% are required whenever the results of survivorship analysis are given in the text, tables, or figures.
-Use of the world correlation requires you to report the correlation coefficient.
+The use of the word correlation requires you to report the correlation coefficient.

-Describe in detail the data obtained during the study following the order of the methods to include final number of subjects, demographics, length of follow-up (mean and range).
-All data in the text must be consistent with rest of the manuscript, including data in tables, figures, and legends.
-Present comparison data in tables, figures and legends.
+Describe in detail the data obtained during the study following the order of the methods to include a final number of subjects, demographics, and length of follow-up (mean and range).
+All data in the text must be consistent with the rest of the manuscript, including data in tables, figures, and legends.
+Present comparison data in tables, figures, and legends.
 Present comparison data in tables and present as mean +- standard error of the mean with confidence intervals.

 Be concise.
 The discussion should start with the most important findings of your study.
 Is your hypothesis affirmed or refuted?
-Compare and contrast your study with others in the most relevant world literature, particularly the recent literature.
+Compare and contrast your study with others in the most relevant world literature, particularly recent ones.
 A complete literature review is unnecessary.

 Briefly state your view of the problem you outlined in the introduction.
-Take special care to draw your conclusions only from your results and verify that your conclusions are firmly supported by your data most importantly, do not make concluding statements that are not supported by your data.
+Take special care to draw your conclusions only from your results and verify that your data firmly support your conclusions.
+Most importantly, only make concluding statements that are supported by your data.

 The journal follows the reference style in Vancouver style.

-Number tables consecutively in accordance with their appearance in the text.
+Number tables consecutively by their appearance in the text.
 Include a short descriptive title with the number.

-Number figures consecutively in accordance with their appearance in the text.
+Number figures consecutively by their appearance in the text.
 Figures must be submitted separately from the text.
-Arrows and labels should be added to figures as appropriate to orient the reader to the images.
+Arrows and labels should be added to figures to orient the reader to the images.

 These forms must be completed, signed, and submitted with the manuscript.